 Additionally to these default filtering rules, two exclusion rules are available:

 During the email analysis, these rules compare the recipient email addresses with the forbidden addresses or domain names contained in an encrypted global suppression list managed in the deliverability instance.
 If there is a match, the message is not sent to that recipient.

-This is to avoid being blacklisted due to malicious activity, especially the use of a Spamtrap.
-For example, if a Spamtrap is used to subscribe via one of your web forms, a confirmation email is automatically sent to that Spamtrap, and this results in your address being automatically blacklisted.
+This is to avoid being added to the block list due to malicious activity, especially the use of a Spamtrap.
+For example, if a Spamtrap is used to subscribe via one of your web forms, a confirmation email is automatically sent to that Spamtrap, and this results in your address being automatically added to the block list.

 The addresses and domain names contained in the global suppression list are hidden.
 Only the number of excluded recipients is indicated in the delivery analysis logs.

 You can create your own filtering rules according to your needs.
 For example, you can filter newsletters' target population so that the subscribers that are younger than 18 years old never receive communications.

 To create a filtering typology rule, follow these steps: